 Since the excimer laser was approved as safe and effective in 1995, several million Americans have had their vision corrected and have recommended LASIK to friends and family.
-However, concerns about nighttime glare, and reports of a very small percentage of problems have caused many people who would prefer not to wear glasses or contacts to put off having LASIK surgery.
+However, concerns about nighttime glare, and reports of a very small percentage of problems have caused many people who would prefer not to wear glasses or contacts to put off having laser eye surgery.
 Contrary to the notion that “…the laser does all the work in LASIK,” the addition of advanced wavefront technology used in Custom LASIK requires even more surgical expertise and judgment than conventional LASIK.

 Based on clinical research submitted to the FDA, most eye doctors feel that Custom LASIK will enable more people to have their vision corrected more safely than ever before.
-In fact, many patients who had wavefront-guided Custom LASIK found their night vision after surgery was better than their night vision with glasses or contacts before surgery.
+In fact, many patients who had wavefront-guided LASIK procedures found their night vision after surgery was better than their night vision with glasses or contacts before surgery.

 This is not to say that LASIK, as it’s been performed since 1996, is not a safe procedure.
 On the contrary, our practice has performed well over ten thousand LASIK procedures with overwhelmingly good results.
-Custom LASIK is expected to provide an extra measure of precision that will allow many patients who’ve been “waiting for better technology” to now feel comfortable having their vision corrected.
+Custom wavefront-guided LASIK is expected to provide an extra measure of precision that will allow many patients who’ve been “waiting for better technology” to now feel comfortable having their vision corrected.

 Conventional LASIK is based upon the patient’s eyeglass prescription.
 Custom LASIK takes into account not just the eyeglass prescription but also subtle irregularities in the way each individual’s eye focuses light.
 Two people can have the same eyeglass prescription, but no two people have the same wavefront map.
-In other words, with Custom LASIK more sophisticated measurements are used and a more precise correction is obtained.
+In other words, with Custom wavefront LASIK more sophisticated measurements are used and a more precise correction is obtained.
 Some Custom LASIK patients even achieve better than 20/20 vision!
-Not all LASIK patients will benefit from custom cornea ablation.
+Not all laser eye surgery patients will benefit from custom cornea ablation.
 Custom LASIK is most valuable for those people with greater than average irregularities in their prescription.
-Only a doctor experienced in LASIK can determine the value of Custom LASIK for each individual person.
+Only a doctor experienced in wavefront-guided LASIK can determine the value of Custom LASIK for each individual person.
 Contrary to the old myth that “the laser does all the work in LASIK”, adding the more advanced technology of wavefront analysis requires even more surgical expertise and judgment than conventional LASIK.
 Now that Custom LASIK is a reality, many patients – who were told they could not have their vision corrected in the past because of large pupils or unusual prescriptions – may now safely reduce or eliminate their need for glasses or contact lenses.

 What to Expect Before LASIK Surgery

 Before you can schedule your LASIK procedure, it is important to see your doctor for a LASIK consultation.
 During the LASIK consultation, your doctor will make sure you are a good LASIK candidate.
-A good LASIK candidate:
+A good candidate:

 • Is over the age of 18